-The draft Recommendation describes the principles for intelligence levels of systems which follow the framework of artificial intelligence enhanced telecom operation and management (AITOM) defined in M.3080.
+The draft Recommendation describes the principles for intelligence levels of systems which follow the framework of artificial intelligence enhanced telecom operation and management (AITOM) defined in [ITU-T M.3080].
 This draft Recommendation could be used as a guideline for planning the evolution of intelligent operation and management systems.
 The scope is defined below.

 Definition and classification rules of IL-AITOM.